 Attorney Jon Zulauf has regularly been recognized as one of the top criminal defense lawyers in Washington state.
-He is a member of The National Trial Lawyers, an exclusive legal organization composed of the Top 100 Trial Lawyers from each state.
-He has been named every year since 2003 to Washington State Super Lawyers, including most recently for 2015.
+He has been named every year since 2003 to Washington State Super Lawyers, including most recently for 2018.
 Seattle Magazine has ranked him one of the top five criminal defense attorneys in Seattle, and he has been listed in Best Lawyers in America every year since 1995, including for 2013.
 Most recently, Best Lawyers named Jon the 2014 Lawyer of the Year for Seattle in the area of Criminal Defense: Non-White-Collar.

 Seattle Business magazine has named Jon as being among the best lawyers in Puget Sound in the area of Criminal Defense: Non-White Collar for 2013, and the September/October 2010 issue of Super Lawyers, Corporate Counsel Edition honored him as one of the top attorneys in Civil and Criminal Litigation in America.